Criteria for investigation

 • collection, recording and examination of all relevant evidence from the incident scene

-• where appropriate engagement of expert evidence
+• where appropriate, engagement of experts to provide evidence

-• collection and examination of documentary evidence, including electronic records
+• collection and examination of documentary evidence including electronic records

 Matters for investigation